mlabs-haskell/ytxp-lib/docs/README.md

 - minting policies, which are known as &ldquo;transaction tokens&rdquo;, and may be useful for legacy reasons or integration with existing protocols.
 However, these require minting a token, which may be a superfluous side-effect.
 - validator hashes, which may be useful for legacy reasons or integration with existing protocols.
 However, these require spending a UTxO, which may be a superfluous side effect.

+See [this](https://github.com/Anastasia-Labs/design-patterns/blob/main/stake-validator/STAKE-VALIDATOR-TRICK.md) for more details on the idea and execution of the
+&ldquo;withdraw 0&rdquo

 ### Development Experience (Using Nix)

 <explain how to setup dev shell with nix>